kevinpollet/tck-sample/Readme.md

 * TestNG
 	* To build this project and run the TCK tests with TestNG execute the following command `mvn clean install`
-    * With TestNG the TCK tests are enabled with the file `testng.xml`
+   * With TestNG the TCK tests are enabled with the file `tck-tests.xml`

 * JUnit
 	* To build this project and run the TCK tests with JUnit execute the following command `mvn clean install -Pjunit`
    * With JUnit the TCK tests are "unpacked" with the **maven-dependency-plugin**